rrovetto/rrovetto/affiliations-and-work/IAF/README.md

-Contains proof of affiliation, and
+Contains proof of affiliation, and my work/contributions therein.